gbif/ipt/Launch.md

     * The translations should be exported from Crowdin and committed to the IPT repository following the instructions found in each properties file, e.g. [ApplicationResources_fr.native](https://github.com/gbif/ipt/blob/master/src/main/resources/ApplicationResources_fr.native).
     * Open the [UAT IPT](https://ipt.gbif-uat.org/) to volunteer translators to verify their work in vivo (see step below).
 4. Test release candidate
+    * Update the [UAT IPT](https://ipt.gbif-uat.org/) with the release candidate
-    * When applicable, open the [UAT IPT](testing on https://ipt.gbif-uat.org/ ) for community testing.
-Invite volunteer testers to join efforts sending an invitation to the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt) explaining how to help and what areas of the IPT to focus on testing.
+    * Invite volunteer testers to join efforts sending an invitation to the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt) explaining how to request an account on the [UAT IPT](https://ipt.gbif-uat.org/) and what areas of testing to focus on.
     * Test new features - issues labelled as "enhancement".
 Directly involve the reporter of the enhancement in testing, to verify it meets their expectations.
     * Test bug fixes - issues labelled as "bug".
 Try to reproduce the bug following the detailed instructions provided in the issue description.
     * Test all areas possibly affected by code changes.
 Build a list of affected areas to test by scanning the commit history.